Liyang-Zhang/BackgroundErrorSuppreesionforQAseq/README.md

 **iDES_polishing_example.R**

-Sometimes, there are some werrid sites in the iDES polishing result.
+Sometimes, there are some werid sites in the iDES polishing result.
 This script is used to model the calculation procedure of iDES model.